TandaHQ/work-samples/punctuality (frontend)/README.md

 Punctuality
 =================================

-This task is a challenge for front-end focused developers.
+This task is a challenge for front end engineers and developers.

 Included in this package is a small Ruby web server, which returns data about rosters and shifts for a fictional person.
 Your task is to design and build a small widget that shows information about this person's punctuality.

-This is a feature that already exists in Tanda; it looks like this:
+This is a feature that already exists in Tanda.
+Managers love it because it makes it easy to spot and reward high performing staff.
+Employees love it, because punctuality is so crucial in many industries we work with, and it makes it easy for them to track their progress.
+The feature as we have it looks like this:

 ![The current punctuality module](example.gif)